greyboxaudio/SG-323/README.md

 # SG-323
 ## Ursa Major Stargate 323 Emulation

 This plugin is an authentic emulation of my Ursa Major Stargate 323 Reverb.
 It is based on over four years of work, which included a detailed analysis of the original circuit logic and filters, as well as eprom data.
+The commercial release is available on my store: https://store.greyboxaudio.com/products/sg-323-reverb

 This personal project is in no way affilliated or associated with Ursa Major Inc / Christopher Moore / Seven Woods Audio Inc / AKG.
 VST® is a registered trademark of Steinberg Media Technologies GmbH.